 We Look Ahead: We factor in potential increases in energy consumption in the future.
-For example; the expansion of your home, additional occupants, a new pool, pool pump and possibly pool heater, a new electric car, or two, etc. We also factor in gains in energy efficiency via equipment upgrades whereas added efficiencies will reduce the size of the solar array needed to offset your electric load.
+For example, the expansion of your home, additional occupants, a new pool, pool pump and possibly a pool heater, a new electric car, or two, etc. We also factor in gains in energy efficiency via equipment upgrades whereas added efficiencies will reduce the size of the solar array needed to offset your electric load.

 Incentives and Financing Options

 Qualified residential and commercial solar energy systems are eligible for a 26% federal tax credit through 2022.
 In 2023 it drops to 22%.This federal tax credit expires at the end of 2023 for residential systems.
-Unless, congress decides to extend it.
+Unless congress decides to extend it.

 In addition to reviewing all available cost incentives, if applicable, we will assist you with financing options.
 One size does not fit all, what is best for your household depends on a number of factors.
 But experientially, think financing a car, except, imagine walking away from the dealership with a clear understanding of terms and conditions, benefits and features, and a strong feeling that what you entered into was a win/ win transaction!
-Also you can visit the Homeowner’s Guide to Going Solar for more financing options.
+Also, you can visit the Homeowner’s Guide to Going Solar for more financing options.

 We Work with Your Utility Co.

 If you elect to install a solar energy system, your installer should be able to guide you in completing the necessary permit and interconnection applications.
 It’s worth asking if the installer has experience with this step, as it is an important one.